open/close all folders

 Bill Maher: They accuse me of using mockery, thinly veiled as thoughtful dialog. [beat] So at least they watch the show.

-Considering that a couple of Darwin Awards have gone to people blindly following GPS and driving into water, including right off ferry docks, it actually makes sense.
+- Considering that a couple of Darwin Award have gone to people blindly following GPS and driving into water, including right off ferry docks, it actually makes sense.
 Still looks silly, though.